One Sikh’s Vision To Create MLK’s Beloved Community

 May God grants us all the steadiness of mind, the compassion of heart, and the strength of action to do what is right in the days to come.

-This piece was adapted from a sermon Dr. Singh gave at All Saints Episcopal Church in Brooklyn, NY.
+This piece, originally posted in January 2017, was adapted from a sermon Dr. Singh gave at All Saints Episcopal Church in Brooklyn, NY.